sakshamchhimwal/sslproj/README.md

 3. CodeVisualisation</br>
   - This works in two parts</br>
     - _Make Playground Form Code:_ CodeSpace can automatically detect the CodePieces and arrange them as CodeBlocks and provide a visual feedback of how the program executed.</br>
+    > A visual image in the hand of an artist is merely a tool to trigger a mental image
+    >
+    > Same can be said for programmers, this tool will trigger a clarity in your mind
     - _Make Code Form Playground_ CodeSpace also hold the ability to produce the code form the arranging the Blocks of code in the playground as the user wishes and generates a code automatically from it.</br>

 ---